ECN Client Receives Innovation Award for Implementation of CodeRED Weather Warning

 Three Rivers Planning and Development District, Inc. (TRPDD), located in Pontotoc, MS, has received a 2012 Innovation Award from the National Association of Development Organizations (NADO) for their implementation of CodeRED Weather Warning™.

-CodeRED Weather Warning, a service of ECN, a mass notification system provider, provides automated severe weather notifications just moments after an alert is issued by the National Weather Service (NWS).
+CodeRED Weather Warning, a service of ECN, provides automated severe weather notifications just moments after an alert is issued by the National Weather Service (NWS).
 Notifications, which consist of telephone calls, email and text messages as determined by the subscriber, are delivered so quickly that alerts often arrive prior to any other public notifications and before television and weather radio broadcasts are aired, providing citizens extra time to prepare for the weather event.

 The system notifies citizens in Calhoun, Chicksaw, Itawamba, Lafayette, Lee, Monroe, Pontotoc and Union counties in Mississippi, in addition to thousands of other client communities nationwide, of severe thunderstorm, tornado and flash flood warnings.
 Three Rivers implemented the service in January and has a database of more than 30,000 telephone numbers of citizens who have opted-in to receive warnings.